Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 * 3250-3400 - If pressure exceeds 3250 steady state, and entry must be logged on form 781
 * 3400 - Maximum

-For further information see the [Hydraulics chapter](../../systems/hydraulics.md).
+For further information see [3.5 Hydraulics chapter](../../systems/hydraulics.md).

 ## Pneumatic Pressure Indicator